jcjiang-dev/discdensity/README.md

 # Measured disc density using relativistic disc reflection models

-A fits file containing an incomplete compilation of disc density measurements against their black hole mass and mass accretion rate.
-You may use this fits file to reproduce Fig. 5 in Liu et al. 2023.
+An ASCII file containing an incomplete compilation of disc density measurements against their black hole mass and mass accretion rate.
+You may use this ASCII file to reproduce Fig. 5 in Liu et al. 2023.

 If you use these measurements in your work, please cite the following papers.